What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Discussion

-Further, our findings point to a clear link between regret and engagement decisions that are app-driven and aligned with the app's interests (see Figure~\ref{fig:regretMatrix}).
-When participants' decision to initiate engagement came from an intrinsic goal that they were able to articulate, they were far less likely to regret their use than when they couldn't come up with a reason for why they were there.
+Further, our findings point to a clear link between (process) regret and engagement decisions that are app-driven (see Figure~\ref{fig:regretMatrix}).
+When participants' decision to initiate engagement came from an intrinsic goal that they were able to articulate, they were far less likely to regret their use than when they could not come up with a reason for why they were there.
 And once engaged, they were far less likely to regret staying engaged when they looked at content and messages from people they know and have chosen to follow; they were much more likely to regret staying engaged when the app pushed content of its own choosing.
-Participants' continued use of the word ``\textit{random}'' to describe the content they regret spending time with reflects an intuition that they are engaged in an experience that is not of their making.

-Thus, these findings point to a need for tools and benchmarks that measure a user's intention as they engage with an interface.
+These findings have important implications for social media apps.
+To maximize users' well-being and reduce aversive feelings such as regret, app designers should not only consider the outcome of a user's engagement (for example, whether they will value the content being recommended to them), but also aim to reduce process regret that stems from unjustified, unplanned, and unconscious use.
+For example, apps could explicitly assess the user's intention upon app entry, adjust the interface to respect that intention, and avoid interspersing features and content in a way that may distract users and lead to sidetracking.
+The SwitchTube system, which introduced the notion of ``adaptive commitment interface,'' is an example of such an experience, where the interface aligns with the user's goal~\cite{switchtube}.
+These findings also point to a need for tools and benchmarks that measure a user's intention as they engage with an interface.
 If users consistently lose the thread of their intention, the app in question could benefit from redesign and regulation.
 Regulations that require companies to assess users' intentionality and to remove features that undermine it have the potential to reduce attentional harm and designs that funnel users into behaviors they regret.